Licensing and Copyright

 • The right to reuse figures, tables, or data in future publications with proper attribution.

-• The right to use their article in teaching, conference presentations, and academic sharing.
+• Right to use in teaching and academic sharing

 4. Third-Party Materials